Temporal Variational Implicit Neural Representations: Experiments

-\item \textbf{Downstream classification.} To assess the impact of imputation on classification, we trained an XGBoost classifier \citep{chen2016xgboost} on HAR data, testing across varying observation ratios by removing random timepoints and imputing using our methods, SAITS, and mean imputation.
-Figure \ref{fig:classification} shows both TV-INRs variants substantially outperforming baselines, with the conditional model showing increasing advantage as missingness grows, demonstrating the value of covariates for individualized predictions.
+\begin{itemize}[leftmargin=5pt, topsep=3pt, itemsep=1pt, parsep=2pt] \item \textbf{Conditional vs. unconditional.} We test \oursc\ conditional formulation (\Eqref{eq:gen_cond}) on HAR by incorporating activity labels alongside latent codes, and on P12 by including patient demographic information (age, gender, height, weight).
+On HAR, Table~\ref{tab:multi_imp} shows \oursc\ outperforms \ours\ at all missingness rates, and both TV-INRs models outperform SAITs and CSDI.
+For P12, the non-conditional version of our model is best at the highest observation rate $(\tau_{\text{Test}}=0.50)$, while the conditional version outperforms it under moderate and extreme sparsity $(\tau_{\text{Test}}=0.30, 0.10)$.
+These results suggest that TV-INRs is superior for multivariate imputation on these datasets, and the conditional model is particularly useful for sparse time series. \item \textbf{Downstream classification.} To assess the impact of imputation on classification, we trained an XGBoost classifier \citep{chen2016xgboost} on HAR data, testing across varying observation ratios by removing random timepoints and imputing using our methods, baselines, and mean imputation.
+Fig. \ref{fig:classification} shows both TV-INRs variants outperforming baselines, with the conditional model showing increasing advantage as missingness grows, demonstrating the value of covariates for individualized predictions.
 Complete AUC-ROC values are in Table \ref{tab:auc_roc_results}. \end{itemize}